 Planting!
-It seems so simple, sale right?
+It seems so simple, right?
 There’s plenty that you can do on your own to maintain the health and beauty of your plants once they’re in the ground on your property.
 But several things that happen before the planting play a big role in determining whether your plants will thrive in your landscape.
-Before you hire someone to transplant trees or shrubs on your property, viagra approved be sure you understand how those plants have been raised, how the ground will be prepared, and what procedure will be followed.
+Before you hire someone to transplant trees or shrubs on your property, be sure you understand how those plants have been raised, how the ground will be prepared, and what procedure will be followed.

 Where do you source your plants?

 A plant’s history plays an enormous role in its future, so it’s critical to know where your plants are coming from!
 NOVA Landscape & Design is in the unique situation of having its own garden center.
 NOVA is a second-generation business that grew out of our family’s original enterprise, Dumfries Nursery & Garden Center, which has been serving Northern Virginia for more than 20 years.
 We source all of our plants, trees, and shrubs locally from the nursery’s seven spacious greenhouses.
 This relationship ensures that every single plant we install has been treated with the utmost care for its entire lifecycle.

 How do you ensure the proper planting of trees and shrubs?

 The individuals responsible for planning and acquiring materials for your landscaping project likely won’t be the same people who will be putting them in the ground.
 For that reason, it’s vital to find a company with a healthy culture, where employees are treated well and where everyone is equally committed to quality.
 While gauging these aspects of a business can be tricky, online reviews are a good place to start your search for insights.